Golden Pacific Powerlink

 California is projected to use more electricity than ever as homes, transportation, businesses, and industry increasingly rely on electricity.

-To ensure our region has enough electricity to support the growing demand for electricity, the State’s transmission planning process has determined that the region needs increased transmission capacity and resiliency to move electricity where the need is greatest.
+To ensure our region has enough to support the growing demand for electricity, the State’s transmission planning process has determined that the region needs increased transmission capacity and resiliency to move electricity where the need is greatest.

 Meet the Golden Pacific Powerlink Project.